 You have an injury to your finger causing the tip of your finger to droop down.
 This makes your finger look like a small hammer or mallet.
 This is why it’s given this name.
-It is also called baseball finger.
+It's also called baseball finger.
 This injury happens when the tendon that holds the finger straight at the last joint tears.
 Sometimes a small break happens where this tendon attaches to the bone.
 This causes local pain, swelling, and bruising.
 This injury usually takes about 4 to 6 weeks to heal.
 This injury is often treated with a special finger splint called a stack splint.
 It holds the tendon in the correct position.
-But even with right treatment, it may not be possible to fully straighten that joint after the injury heals.
-After healing, the joint may be stiff but usually recovers flexibility over time.
+But even with the right treatment, it may not be possible to fully straighten that joint after the injury heals.
+After healing, the joint may be stiff.
+But it usually recovers flexibility over time.

-Keep your arm elevated to reduce pain and swelling.
+Keep your arm raised (elevated) to reduce pain and swelling.
 When sitting or lying down, elevate your arm above the level of your heart.
-You can do this by placing your arm on a pillow that rests on your chest or on a pillow at your side.
+You can do this by placing your arm on a pillow that rests on your chest, or on a pillow at your side.
 This is most important during the first 48 hours after the injury.

 Put an ice pack over the injured area for 15 to 20 minutes every 3 to 6 hours.
 You should do this for the first 24 to 48 hours.
 You can make an ice pack by filling a plastic bag that seals at the top with ice cubes and then wrapping it with a thin towel.
 Be careful not to injure your skin with the ice treatments.
 Ice should never be applied directly to skin.
-Continue the use of ice packs for relief of pain and swelling as needed.
-After 48 hours, apply heat (warm shower or warm bath) for 15 to 20 minutes several times a day, or alternate ice and heat.
+Keep using ice packs to ease pain and swelling as needed.
+After 48 to 72 hours, or as directed by your healthcare provider, apply heat (warm shower or warm bath) for 15 to 20 minutes several times a day.
+Or switch between ice and heat.

 If a splint was applied, keep it in place for the time advised.
-If you remove it too soon, it will cause the position of the tendon to change and the finger joint will heal in a bent position.
+If you remove it too soon, it will cause the tendon's position to change and the finger joint will heal in a bent position.

 You may use over-the-counter pain medicine to control pain, unless another pain medicine was prescribed.
-Talk with your healthcare provider before using these medicines if you have chronic liver or kidney disease or ever had a stomach ulcer or gastrointestinal bleeding.
+Talk with your healthcare provider before using these medicines if you have long-term (chronic) liver or kidney disease, ever had a stomach ulcer or gastrointestinal bleeding, or take blood thinners.

 Most people can return to normal activity while wearing the splint.
 Discuss any limitations with your healthcare provider.

-If X-rays were taken, you will be told of any new findings that may affect your care.
+If X-rays were taken, you'll be told of any new findings that may affect your care.